 should be 100% gravel

 The material you choose to backfill with is a big decision.
 Pay now or pay later is the rule.
 Use dirt and your destiny is certainly a complete pool failure.
-Sand may be cheap, but if you make a mistake and overdo it you'll bow a wall and have to dig it out as part of the install AND go ahead and count on bowed walls in just a few years from the weight of the sand on the structure.
+Sand may be cheap, but if you make a mistake and overdo it you'll bow a wall and have to dig it out as part of the installation AND go ahead and count on bowed walls in just a few years from the weight of the sand on the structure.
 Using pea gravel is possible but still has some risk of bowing walls.
 Chipped limestone is the only way to go for me.
-I have had to dig out and reset my fair share of pools and now I won't use anything else.
+I have had to dig out and reset my fair share of swimming pools, and now I won't use anything else.
 Expensive?
 Yes.
 Worth it?
 You bet.
 In some ways it can be more work particularly when it comes to packing it underneath steps and seats but in the long run BEST for your pool.
-Most installers use sand because it's cheap and it flows easy with water pumps (called washing in) if you use sand in a few years I guarantee bowed walls and bulges.
+Most installers use sand because it's cheap, and it flows easy with water pumps (called washing in) if you use sand in a few years I guarantee bowed walls and bulges.
 Backfilling is an art too.
-The easy part is that you back fill the pool while you fill the pool.
+The easy part is that you back fill the pool while you fill the inground pool.
 The hard part is knowing what order, how much, and where.
-When the shell is in the hole empty it's not going to be exactly the right shape.
+When the fiberglass pool shell is in the hole empty it's not going to be exactly the right shape.
 Controlling straight walls, insuring fill material is under each seat and bench for support, and keeping the top of the shell level all while filling the pool can be tricky.
 This phase can easily get away from you.
 My team and I, having done it many times, can even find ourselves in race mode from time to time.